celery/celery/docs/userguide/monitoring.rst

 what should happen every time the state is captured;  You can write it to a database, send it by email or something else entirely.

-:program:`celeryev` is then used to take snapshots with the camera, for example if you want to capture state every 2 seconds using the camera ``myapp.Camera`` you run :program:`celeryev` with the following arguments::
+:program:`celery events` is then used to take snapshots with the camera, for example if you want to capture state every 2 seconds using the camera ``myapp.Camera`` you run :program:`celery events` with the following arguments::

-    $ celeryev -c myapp.Camera --frequency=2.0
+    $ celery events -c myapp.Camera --frequency=2.0

 .. _monitoring-camera: